SENG-350-2024-fall/Team5/UseCases.md

    <td><strong>Steps</strong>
    </td>
    <td>
-<strong>#1.</strong> If the best course of action for the patient has been decided to visit the ER immediately, <strong>then</strong> a notification will be sent to the patient stating they should visit the ER immediately.
+<strong>#3.1.</strong> <strong>If</strong> the best course of action for the patient has been decided to visit the ER immediately, <strong>then</strong> a notification will be sent to the patient stating they should visit the ER immediately.
    </td>
   </tr>
   <tr>